-CONVECTION AIR VENTS: Powered by the standard convection blower to deliver heated air to the room.
+CONVECTION AIR VENTS: To be used along with the optional convection blower to deliver heated air to the room.

 SECONDARY AIR TUBES: Introduce fresh combustion air over the fire to re-burn gasses.
 No adjustment necessary.

 LOADING DOOR: Allows access to the firebox for loading.